HewlettPackard/hpe-onesphere-go/README.md

 ## Usage

-Copy the ncsmodule into your GO project folder.
+Copy the onesphere folder into your GO project folder.

 Example: